Why marketers are eyeing up Periscope on its first birthday

 The inherently fast-pace nature of social media means keeping on top of the latest trends can be a full time job.
 In case you didn’t notice, new kid on the block Periscope celebrated it’s first birthday recently.
-Boasting 10 million registered accounts and an impressive 1.9 million active users back in August, Periscope has experienced phenomenal growth and become wildly popular worldwide.
+The site boasted 10 million registered accounts and an impressive 1.9 million active users back in August.
+Periscope has experienced phenomenal growth and become wildly popular worldwide.

 Through someone else’s eyes

 Despite the relative infancy of Periscope, this popularity has extended far beyond individual users.
-The BBC’s Outside Source program has become an avid user, with 30,000 followers regularly tuning in to see first-hand footage of global news events, and Outside Source frequently integrating footage from the platform into it’s TV and radio broadcasts.
-Other brands who have delved into the world of Periscope include Red Bull, who broadcast their Red Bull Guest House event live from Miami, and Adobe, who used Periscope to stream the release of their latest product Creative Cloud.
+The BBC’s Outside Source program has become an avid user, with 30,000 followers regularly tuning in to see first-hand footage of global news events.
+Outside Source frequently integrates footage from the platform into it’s TV and radio broadcasts.
+Other brands who have delved into the world of Periscope include Red Bull who broadcast their Red Bull Guest House event live from Miami.
+Adobe also used Periscope to stream the release of their latest product Creative Cloud.

 Why Periscope is mobilising users

 So just why has Periscope proved so popular?
 According to a recent post by Forbes, Periscope has successfully tapped into a number of key values that millennials in particular regard highly when it comes to social media.
 One of these attributes is Periscope’s ability to feel intimate and personal in a way that many other platforms do not.
 Forbes argues, ‘livestreaming rarely lectures us about how we should feel or what we should spend our money on.
 Instead, it gives us permission to build relationships with the people who represent the brands we care about – and that makes us feel good.’